igrishaev/teleward/README.md

 kind of spammers.
 This bot aims the goal to finish that mess.

 Another reason I opened this project for is to try my skills in developing Clojure applications with GraalVM.
-My last experience with CLI client for Exoscale was positive, so I decided to move further.
-Binary applications built with Clojure are nice: they are fast, and they don't need installing JDK.
+Binary applications built with Clojure are
+nice: they are fast, and they don't need installing JDK.
 At the same time, they're are still Clojure: REPL is here, and that's amazing.

 ## Features